iamibadd/survey-agent/README.md

 3. Open the `.env` file in the root folder and replace:
    - `OPENAI_API_KEY=your-key-from-openrouter.ai` (get it from https://openrouter.ai/)
 4. Build the Docker container: `docker-compose up --build`
-5. Open your browser at http://localhost:8000/docs (use the FastAPI Swagger UI to test endpoints) or connect a frontend (e.g., React) to the API.
+5. Open your browser at http://localhost:8000/docs (use the FastAPI Swagger UI to test endpoints).
 6. Total setup time: ~5 minutes if Docker and Docker Compose are installed.

 ## Short Demo Script (Happy Path)